St. John's Cathedral, Nazareth: History

 In 1803, a site of a village was purchased by the Rev. J.C.
 Kohloff, S.P.C.K. missionary.
 The same year, that village by the name "Shanpathu" with 8 families became Christians, through Rev. Sathyanathan.
 Its revenue extent is 7 sq. miles.
 The first church, a thatched building with palmyrah leaves, was built in 1803 and named as St. John’s church.
 In 1805, the place name was changed to Nazareth.

 In the year 1829, Rev. David Rosen laid the foundation for the Nazareth church and in the following year 1830, the second church was built by Rev. Adaikalam.
 This church was erected under the supervision of Rev. David Rosen.
 At the time of Arthur Margoschis at Nazareth, on his part, he revamped the church.
 He extended the back portion of the church.
 Also, Arthur Margoschis planned to build a new big church, but that plan could not be fulfilled during his time.

 It was during the time of Rev. C.S.Stapley (1911 - 1924) at Nazareth, foundation and developments for a new church were initiated.
 In June 1920, the old church was demolished and a foundation was laid for a new church by Rt.
 Rev. E.H.M.
 Waller, Bishop in Tinnevelly.
 For that time, till the completion of the new church, a temporary church was built in front of the present day church.

 In the year 1924, Rev. C.S.
 Stapley, the then Presbyter and missionary was transferred, and the charge was handed over to Rev. Canon D. Koilpillai.
 Koilpillai was the first Indian Presbyter in the history of the S.P.G.
 Mission.
 After taking charge, Rev. Canon D.Koilpillai has built this new church.
 The church was dedicated by Rt.
 Rev. Norman H. Tubbs, Bishop of Tinnevelly, in the year 1928.
 The S.P.G. funds helped to build this church.
 Natives of Nazareth, on their part, came forward to fund Rs.
 20,000 to build this church.
 During the period of Rev. John Samuel (1936-1940), the church tower was completely built.
+The church tower height exactly 200 feet.
 The interlude between the formation of the Diocese in 1924 and the formation of the Church of South India in 1947 saw some distinct developments in the life of the church.